Choosing the right web hosting can be daunting, especially if you’re new to web development.

 If your website runs on WordPress, you avoid manual updates and troubleshooting.
 This is ideal for bloggers, small businesses, and anyone who doesn’t have deep technical knowledge.

 The main downside is cost.
 Managed plans tend to cost more than basic hosting, but you get peace of mind and time savings.
-For non-WordPress websites, pick a different type of hosting.
+For non-WordPress websites, choose a different hosting type.

 6) Reseller Hosting

-Reseller hosting allows you to use web hosting management tools to run several websites or sell hosting under your own name.
+Reseller hosting lets you use web hosting management tools to run multiple websites or sell hosting under your own name.

 With reseller hosting, you pay a monthly fee to a host for a large amount of space and bandwidth.
-You then split this up and offer smaller packages to your own customers.
+You then split this into smaller packages and offer them to your own customers.

 This is popular with web designers, agencies, and anyone who wants to start a small hosting business without running their own servers.